-- Bundling edits in which a comprehensive code is billed and paid and a component code is billed, but payment is denied - Global-surgery edits and obstetrical PTP edits addressing services performed on the same date of service - Incompatible and / or mutually-exclusive procedures.
+- Bundling edits in which a comprehensive code is billed and paid and a component code is billed, but payment is denied - Global-surgery edits and obstetrical PTP edits addressing services performed on the same date of service - Incompatible and/or mutually-exclusive procedures an automated edit or an edit that suspends a claim for manual review.

-Units-of-service (UOS) edits are edits in which there is a potential that only some of the submitted UOS will be paid.
+Units-of-service edits are edits in which there is a potential that only some of the submitted UOS will be paid.
 The edit may address services billed on a single claim line or on different lines of the same claim or on different claims.
-The edit may be an automated edit or an edit that suspends a claim for manual review.
+The edit may be